ROAD TO DEAF INTERPRETING

 On-site: Worcester, MA

-interpreters.
-The role of the Deaf community and interpreters in the future growth of the field and improving communication access is also explored.
-Learners also reflect on how their personal and formative experiences impact their potential as Deaf interpreters.
+This course explores the history, evolution, and foundational practices of Deaf interpreting.
+Students examine the role of the Deaf community and interpreters in shaping the field’s future, and reflect on how their personal experiences influence their potential as Deaf interpreters.

 Teachers: Erin Sanders-Sigmon & Stephanie Hakulin